← Journal

 Here, when the calendar has closed its mouth, imagination untethers modestly.
 You remember a notion from a book you didn’t finish, about selves as rooms in a long hallway, doors with brass plates—Parent, Colleague, Friend—and farther down, a door painted midnight blue, unmarked, often skipped.
 This is the room.
 Inside: a desk with a few faithful objects, the smell of pencils, dust that sparkles in air that never hurries, a chair worn to the shape of your listening.
 You sit.
 The floorboard beneath your left heel is the exact one that answers you.
 You do not need to write.
 You do not even need to think.
 You need to be next to yourself long enough to know you’re in decent company.

-What the quiet knows
+What the Quiet Knows

 The quiet is not empty; it is simply full of fewer things.
 It has the texture of lakewater after the boats have gone.
 Put your hand in and the cold names you.
 Pull it out and what lingers on your skin is not just temperature but a story about the day’s heat, the hour, the weather that wants you to know it exists.